zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/03-example-removing-intermediate-journal-article-versions.md

         JournalArticleLocalServiceUtil.getJournalArticleResources(start, end);
     ```

-    2. Get each Journal Article version's workflow status via the
-        `JournalArticle` object associated with each `JournalArticleResource`.
-        Dynamic Query is an efficient way to get exactly the data you want
-        (and nothing more) from each object.
+    2. Get each Journal Article version's workflow status via the `JournalArticle` object associated with each `JournalArticleResource`.
+Dynamic Query is an efficient way to get exactly the data you want from each object.

         <!--Add back link for 'Dynamic Query' once dynamic-query article is available-->